 Pharaoh Hounds are very agile jumpers so perimeter fencing should be high and secure.

-Loves attention and does well with more mature children and is accepting of other dogs in the household.
+The Pharaoh Hound is very playful and loves attention.
+He does well with more mature children and is accepting of other dogs in the household.

 As with any breed of dog, we recommend that owners always have an adult present when pets and children are interacting.